joonas-fi/joonas.fi/blog/_posts/2020/2020-03-21-covid-19-and-the-worlds-refusal-to-blame-china.md

 2. Since nobody likes shame, it also motivates other people from making the same mistake.

 Blame should not be used lightly.
 If the accident isn't serious, then blame might not be necessary.
-But if it's a serious accident and it is due to gross negligence, then blame is necessary.
+But if it's a serious accident and due to gross negligence, then blame is necessary.

 I know gross negligence is